-PostgreSQL is a database service.
+PostgreSQL is a database technology, and we deploy several fully-managed PostgreSQL services.
 This page explains our PostgreSQL software, accounts, extensions and using the database with your own code.
 To find out more, click one of those keywords.
 If you are a member of computing staff you might wish to look at the PostgreSQL service overview which incorporates account management procedures.

 What PostgreSQL resources are available?